Karisma Kapoor: Early life and background

-Karisma Kapoor was born on 25 June 1974 in Mumbai, to actors Randhir Kapoor and Babita (née Shivdasani).
+Karisma Kapoor was born on 25 June 1974 in Bombay, Maharashtra, to actors, Babita (née Shivdasani) and Randhir Kapoor.
 Her younger sister, Kareena Kapoor, is a film actress who is married to actor Saif Ali Khan.
 Her paternal grandfather was the actor and filmmaker Raj Kapoor, while her maternal grandfather was actor Hari Shivdasani.
 Her paternal great-grandfather was actor Prithviraj Kapoor.
 The actors Rishi Kapoor and Rajiv Kapoor are her uncles, while the actress Neetu Singh is her aunt.
 Her first cousins is the actor Ranbir Kapoor and the businessman Nikhil Nanda.
 The actors Shammi Kapoor and Shashi Kapoor are her grand-uncles, and the late actress Sadhana was her mother's first cousin.

 Kapoor is informally called as "Lolo" at her home.
 According to Kapoor, the name Lolo was derived after her mother made a passing reference to the Italian actress Gina Lollobrigida.
 Her paternal and maternal grandparents were from Peshawar, Lyallpur and Karachi respectively, who moved to Bombay for their film careers before the partition of India.
 Kapoor is of Punjabi descent on her father's side, and on her mother's side she is of Sindhi and British descent.

 Particularly inspired by the work of actresses Sridevi and Madhuri Dixit, Kapoor was keen on pursuing acting since childhood.
 While growing up, Kapoor regularly attended award ceremonies and accompanied her parents to film sets.
 However, despite her family background, her father disapproved of women working in films, because he believed it conflicted with the traditional maternal duties and responsibility of women in the family.
 This led to a conflict between her parents and they separated in 1988.
 She and her sister Kareena were raised by their mother, who worked several jobs to raise them, until she made her debut in films as an actress.
 The couple reconciled in 2007, after living separately for several years.
 Kapoor studied at the Cathedral and John Connon School, Mumbai, and later, for a few months, at Sophia College for Women, Mumbai.
 Kapoor later said that she left college to pursue acting for financial support.